Dilli822/100DaysOfMaths/Readme.md

 ## 100 Days of Maths Challenge
 ### Powered By Nōrai | AI & Education
 ### Learning Today, Tomorrow, and Beyond!
 Last year, I completed the FreeCodeCamp Machine Learning Tutorial and successfully finished my **#100DaysOfLearning** journey.
-During this process, I stronlgy realized that **Mathematics is the true Backbone of AI**.
+During this process, I strongly realized that **Mathematics is the true Backbone of AI**.
 To further strengthen my skills and build a solid foundation, I am starting the **#100DaysOfMaths** challenge.

 #### 🚀 Challenge Start Date
 **📅 Start Date**: 16th November 2024 (1st Mangsir, 2081)